Yongchao Chen - 陈勇超

 profile photo

-2024/01/29 - Two first-authored papers got accepted to ICRA 2024: Check out the AutoTAMP and Scalable Multi-robot Collaboration!
-AutoTAMP has been invited to give seminar talk in ICRA VLMNM workshop.
+2024/01/29 - AutoTAMP has been invited to give seminar talk in ICRA VLMNM workshop.

 Research (Selected Publications)